singh1114/blockchain-dev.xyz/_posts/2021-05-14-what-is-ethereum.md

 As a developer, we might want to connect to the network to run our apps on the network using code.
 There are a ton of ways of doing that. `web3.js` is one that we are going to use.
 We are also going to use `Solidity` to create smart contracts.
 We are going to talk about them in detail later though.

-On the other hand, as a consumer, we can use an extension like metamask to connect to the network and run Ethereum based applications in our browser.
+On the other hand, as a consumer, we can use an extension like Metamask to connect to the network and run Ethereum based applications in our browser.
 [Brave browser](https://brave.com/) is the browser that is working to bring in-browser support to decentralized apps.

 We are going to deep dive into each of them separately in our upcoming posts.